We're experiencing increased customer enquiries

 Volunteer to help restore habitats, plant trees and protect native species.
 Every helping hand makes a difference.

-Simple actions like fixing leaks, using rainwater and limiting runoff help reduce pressure on local waterways.
+Simple actions like fixing leaks, using rainwater tanks, cleaning septics, using water efficient appliances and limiting runoff help reduce pressure on local waterways.